-Shimron Hetmyer starred with the bat for Guyana Amazon Warriors in their 30-run win over St Kitts and Nevis Patriots in the Caribbean Premier League 2024 at the Providence Stadium in Guyana on Saturday.
+Shimron Hetmyer starred with the bat in his team's 30-run win in a T20 match at the Providence Stadium in Guyana on Saturday.

-Hetmyer top-scored in the match with 63 runs off just 33 balls to guide the Warriors to a respectable total of 137/8 in their allotted 20 overs.
-Hetmyer smashed five sixes and four fours en route to his second fifty in CPL 2024.
+Hetmyer top-scored in the match with 63 runs off just 33 balls to guide his side to a respectable total of 137/8 in their allotted 20 overs.
+Hetmyer smashed five sixes and four fours en route to his second fifty of the ongoing tournament.

-In return, the Patriots were bowled out for 107 in the 19th over with pacer Shamar Joseph picking up 3/9.
-Warriors skipper Imran Tahir and Moeen Ali also chipped in two wickets each.
+In return, the opposition were bowled out for 107 in the 19th over with pacer Shamar Joseph picking up 3/9.
+Imran Tahir and Moeen Ali also chipped in two wickets each.

 “Brave I guess.
 The only thing going through my mind was just stay positive,” Player of the Match Hetmyer spoke about his knock during the post-match presentation ceremony.